-Disability Claims: Permanent Impairment in Your Personal Injury Case
+Disability Claims: Permanent Impairment Personal Injury Case

 Disability Claims: You are injured in an accident—be it a car accident, slip and fall, or some other type of accident—and pursue damages to cover your medical costs and lost income.
 You win your case, your life returns to normal, and all’s well that ends well… right?
 Well, not always.
 You could potentially suffer a permanent impairment as a result of your personal injury, having serious, long-term effects on your life.

 What Is a Permanent Impairment, and What Can I Do about It?

 Legally speaking, an impairment is an injury with a long-term effect on your ability to perform the tasks that you could before your injury.
 This injury could be physical, mental, or neurological in nature—all that matters is that the effects are lasting.
 If you are unable to work, pursue an education or career training, take care of yourself or any dependents you may have, or perform basic day-to-day tasks, then you are entitled to pursue legal action or file long-term disability claims.

 In order to do this, you must prove that you have, in fact, suffered an impairment.
 Permanent impairment disability claims are rigorously investigated, so you’ll need to be thorough—this is where a lawyer can help.
 They will gather all the necessary material, including results of medical tests, financial statements, and witness testimonies to prove that you have suffered an impairment, that it has affected your ability to live as you once did, and that you are not expected to recover in the near future, if at all.